-NorDig has defined a subset of DVB Service types (DVB SI Specification, ETSI EN 300 468 [13], used in the Service descriptor within the SDT) that a NorDig IRD shall as minimum handle those listed in Table 12.1 below.
-The reason for signalising different service types for TV services in the transmission is for different generation and/or types of IRDs to filter out not supported services types.
+NorDig has defined a subset of DVB Service types (DVB SI Specification, ETSI EN 300 468 [13], used in the Service descriptor within the SDT) that a NorDig IRD is required as minimum to handle those listed in Table 12.1 below.
+The reason for signalising different service types for TV services in the transmission is for different generation and/or types of IRDs to filter out not supported service types.